Ravenswood Australian Women’s Art Prize

 Ravenswood Alumni Jade Oakley is an artist who creates works that connect communities to their environment.

-Jade has worked as a public artist for 15 years, making sculptures that explore nature and provide moments of reflection and discovery in the urban environment.
+Jade has worked as a public artist for more than 15 years, making sculptures that explore nature and provide moments of reflection and discovery in the urban environment.
 Jade creates delicate, joyful artworks in her studio practice, which are adapted to become enduring public artworks.
 Jade is intimately involved in the process, collaborating with architects, designers and fabricators to transform the artwork made with her own hands into large-scale sculptures through sophisticated, innovative fabrication processes, without losing the ‘magic’ of the original work.

 Jennifer Turpin – Judge

-The environmental projects are both permanent and temporary and often involve the extensive participation of local communities.
+Her environmental projects are both permanent and temporary and often involve the extensive participation of local communities.
 The participatory projects are highly collaborative, multi-disciplinary and multi-faceted and incorporate educative as well as art outcomes.

 Jennifer and the Turpin + Crawford Studio team work with scientists, engineers and specialist designers and fabricators to realise their innovative sculptural projects.
 Jennifer has participated in numerous public domain design teams in Australia and internationally in the roles of artist, curator and cultural planner.